cl-library-docs/common-lisp-libraries/docs/index.md

 # common-lisp.readthedocs

+*In case of any errors here, please [create an issue](https://github.com/digikar99/common-lisp.readthedocs/issues).*

 ## Introduction

 Common Lisp documentation - libraries or the HyperSpec - isn't known to be particularly "modern" or "attractive".
 While those terms are subjective, ease of introduction to a technology does seem to have *some* objective component to it.